Procedure 8.3.1 College and University Related Foundations

 1. Offering instructional and credit-bearing programs

-2. Developing or managing board-owned real property
+2. Developing or managing Minnesota State-owned real property

 3. Activities that generate revenues from the use of Minnesota State property (e.g., cell tower leases, naming rights, and multimedia rights)